rocky-linux/wiki.rockylinux.org/docs/index.md

 ## Special Thanks

-We would like to thank the following groups for their support thus far on the project.
+We would like to thank all of those out there for their support on our project.
+It is thanks to you, our users, ours mirrors, and our sponsors for your continued support that allows us to continue to grow.

 Our sponsors can be found [here](https://rockylinux.org/sponsors).